-Irrespective of the apparatus used to dip sheep, it is essential for lice control that all sheep are wet to skin level.
+Irrespective of the apparatus used to dip sheep, it is essential for lice control that all sheep are wet to skin level at all sites on the head and body.
 Wool that is more open is easier to wet than tight, fine wool.
 Merino fleeces resist wetting, so it is important that dipping is done thoroughly and in accordance with label directions.

-Periodically, check several sheep for wetness, for example, by using a water-soluble marking pencil (e.g. Columbia 'Copperplate' Red Copying 2100) on the skin under, and on the back of the neck (see details on pages 3 and 4).
+This includes periodic checking of sheep for wetness, for example, by using a water-soluble marking pencil (e.g. Columbia 'Copperplate' Red Copying 2100) on the skin under, and on the back of the neck (see page 3 and 4 for details).